 - Only responses sent from company members to candidates within the last 12 months are considered.
-This allows a company to improve their numbers over time.
+This allows a company to improve its numbers over time.

 - Response times over 45 days are excluded.
-We assume them to be a re-contact from an older hiring process, so we exclude them in order to avoid them punishing the average.
+We assume them to be a re-contact from an older hiring process, so we exclude them to avoid punishing the average.

 - We use median, rather than average, to calculate the response time.
 Median allows to exclude response times abnormally high or low and prevent them from distorting the average.

 Exact response time

 If your company has a subscription plan, you will be able to see the exact median global time of your company, expressed in days and hours, in the section Stats of your job Dashboard.

 Response times are calculated according to three different perspectives: